VirtualPlanetaryLaboratory/vplanet/examples/ApseLock/README.rst

 In a planetary system consisting of two or more planets and in which at least one experiences damping, the orbits will evolve such that the eccentricity cycles stop and the major axes evolve in lock stop.
-This "fixed point solution" :cite::`WuGoldreich02` is reproduced below for the case of CoRoT-7 b and c as examined by :cite::Rodriguez11.
+This "fixed point solution" `(Wu & Goldreich (2002) <https://ui.adsabs.harvard.edu/abs/2002ApJ...564.1024W/abstract>`_ is reproduced below for the case of CoRoT-7 b and c as examined by `Rodriguez et al. (2011) <https://ui.adsabs.harvard.edu/abs/2011CeMDA.111..161R/abstract>`_.

 To run this example
 -------------------